Worked 48 years at Ingersley Vale Bleach Works

 |Joseph retired from Ingersley Bleachworks in 1927 at the age of 74 after 60 years in the company (48 of those spent at Ingersley).
 Here is his retirement letter.|

 Joseph died in 1934 aged 81, his obituary (below left) describes his character and his achievements.
 Personal friends and family members described him as a gentle kind man according to his youngest son Donald.
-Fanny died 8 years later, in 1942, aged 80.
+Fanny died 8 years later, in 1942, aged 80, see below.
+Click on photos to enlarge.

 Follow the family tree, start with Joseph Stewart.

-I am indebted to Linda Bester (nee Stewart) for this fascinating account of the Stewart family of Bollington.
+I am indebted to Linda Stewart for this fascinating account of her Stewart family of Bollington.